 Hormone Therapy often plays an important role in managing breast cancer.
 The lining of the ducts and lobules in the breast normally change under the influence of hormones.
 Research has shown that hormone treatment for about 5 years following chemotherapy and/or radiation therapy improves cancer-free survival.

 Clinical Trials are the best course of action in some cases.
 Clinical studies try to improve prevention, advance current treatment or find new treatments for cancer.
 They are the only reliable way to prove the effectiveness of various treatments.
 During a clinical trial, information is carefully collected to assess improvement in outcomes and risks that may be associated with new treatments.
-Medical oncologists at South Carolina Oncology Associates are involved in clinical trials through the Sarah Cannon Research Institute and the American Cancer Society provides a free cancer clinical trial matching service to people looking for cancer clinical trials.
+Medical oncologists at South Carolina Oncology Associates participate in clinical trials and have the latest treatment options available for patients.
+The American Cancer Society provides a free cancer clinical trial matching service to people looking for cancer clinical trials.

 To learn more about breast cancer treatment, please visit the National Comprehensive Cancer Network.